Quick Answer

 Consumer credit comes with some downsides in as much as it has benefits.
 These downsides include:

 • Late or missed penalties.
 Defaulting on debt can severely damage your credit score and lead to wage garnishment.
 You’ll end up paying more and higher interest for future borrowing and may even face denial from lenders.
+The CFPB offers a debt collection guide explaining your rights if a lender or collector pursues unpaid balances.

 • Interest charges add to the overall cost of items purchased over a given period.
 With this, it’s easier to end up paying far more than the original price if you only make minimum payments.
+According to NerdWallet’s credit card interest rate data, consumers who only make minimum payments on a balance of $5,000 at a typical APR can take over a decade to pay off the debt and pay thousands of dollars in interest alone.

 Overall, consumer credit, when used responsibly in moderation can be beneficial but also pose risks.
 Just ensure you understand all the pros and cons and responsibilities that come with using consumer credit.